Best Electric Shavers for Men in 2026 Reviewed and Compared

 Annually, I update the best electric shavers for men roundup based on my previous years of testing, using, and reviewing — alongside my previous experiences.

-So, what you’re getting here is all my reviews up to 2025, rounded up with my top recommendations (with changes made on this page from the 2024 roundup) — for all budgets.
+So, what you’re getting here is all my reviews up to 2026, rounded up with my top recommendations (with changes made and to continue changing on this page from the 2025 roundup) — for all budgets.

-The Braun Series 9 Pro is the top-of-the-range shaver from Braun, excelling in comfort during shaving despite its powerful performance, which is essential for those with sensitive skin or prone to razor burn.
+The Braun Series 9 Pro (and +) is the top-of-the-range shaver from Braun, excelling in comfort during shaving despite its powerful performance, which is essential for avoiding irritation when seeking a close electric shave that’s quick.

 Of course, the higher the series within Braun’s shaver range, the higher the price tag.
 However, a buyer can keep the cost down when excluding models with a cleaning station and accessories within the Series 9 Pro range.

-The Braun Series 9 Pro features five cutting elements to help cut through facial hairs from various angles, including those that are low-lying and flat—or just plain awkward.
-Keep in mind, though, that it is still a foil shaver, and foil shavers are not always the best with tricky hairs compared to a rotary shaver.
+The S9 Pro features five cutting elements to help cut through facial hairs from various angles, including those that are low-lying and flat—or just plain awkward.
+Keep in mind, though, that it is still a foil shaver, and foil shavers are not always the best with tricky hairs compared to a rotary shaver (for many gents, including me).

 This shaver head offers flexible movement back and forth that can be locked, and it’s a feature that supports shaving along the various contours of the face.
 It also offers 40,000 cross-cutting actions per minute, which is plenty enough for any shaver, to be fair.